sgnortes/EOI-BACKEND-PROJECT/README.md

 1. Clone the repository
 2. Run the REST service (you can use an IDE like Eclipse or use the command line)
 3. Open a browser and type this: http://localhost:8080/swagger-ui.html .
 By doing so you will be able to easily test the calls to the REST service.
-4. To see the changes you are making in the database you can open h2 console.
-To do so, you should open a new tab in the browser and write this: http://localhost:8080/h2-console.
-Once you open it, enter '1234' as the password.
+4. To see the changes you are making in the database you can open the h2 console.
+To do so, you should open a new tab in the browser and write the following: http://localhost:8080/h2-console.
+Once you open it, in order to have access, you must enter '1234' as the password.
 5. ¡Voilà! you are ready make calls and test crazy things.

 ## Technology used